Data-Driven Mechanism Design: Jointly Eliciting Preferences and Information: Applications

-However, implementing such transfers as per-click payments based on agent $i$'s clicks is infeasible, as it would require knowledge of the ratios $\omega_j / \omega_i$ for each $j \in N \setminus \{i\}$ or an unbiased or consistent estimator of them.
-If agent $i$ is awarded the slot, the designer would not have a consistent or unbiased estimator of other agents' click-through rates from the user interaction with the current environment, as other ads are not viewed.
-Nevertheless, the data-driven pivot mechanism can be implemented if the platform has an estimator of $\omega_j$, potentially sourced from other auction environments or third-party sources.\footnote{We could construct payments with expectations matching \eqref{eq: data-driven pivot individual CTR} based on clicks in the current auction environment, though possibly at the expense of reducing efficiency.
+The data-driven pivot mechanism instead requires an estimate of the CTR of other bidders: conditional on others' truthful reports, agent~$i$’s expected transfer is

+In particular, whenever agent $i$ obtains the slot, the expected payment is $M \cdot \theta_j \cdot \E[\omega_j \mid \mathbf{S} = s]$, where $j$ maximizes $\theta_l \cdot \E[\omega_l \mid \mathbf{S}_i' = s_i', \mathbf{S}_{-i} = s_{-i}]$ among agents $l \neq i$.
+Such a transfer scheme is infeasible without additional data.\footnote{ We could construct payments based on clicks in the current auction environment at the expense of efficiency.
 For instance, consider two agents and a lottery that selects the efficient allocation with probability $p \in (0,1)$, assigning the slot randomly otherwise.
 Suppose the efficient allocation gives the slot to agent $i$.
-Under the lottery, agent $i$ receives the slot with probability $\frac{1 + p}{2}$, and agent $j$ with probability $\frac{1 - p}{2}$.
-Setting $i$'s payment as

-whenever agent $j$'s ad is clicked when assigned the slot (occurring with probability $\omega_j$), makes $i$'s expected payment match \eqref{eq: data-driven pivot individual CTR}.
-This method implements the inefficient allocation with probability $\frac{1 - p}{2}$, which can be made arbitrarily close to 0 as $p$ approaches 1.
-However, note that as $p$ approaches 1, the payment conditional on clicks in \eqref{eq: payment per click j} diverges to infinity.}
+Under the lottery, agent $i$ receives the slot with probability $(1 + p)/2$, and agent $j$ with probability $(1 - p)/2$.
+Setting $i$'s payment as $2 \theta_j/(1 - p)$, whenever agent $j$'s ad is clicked when assigned the slot (occurring with probability $\omega_j$), makes $i$'s expected payment match an analogue of \eqref{eq: data-driven pivot individual CTR}.
+This method implements the inefficient allocation with probability $(1 - p) / 2$, which can be made arbitrarily close to 0 as $p$ approaches 1.
+However, as $p$ approaches 1, the payment approaches infinity.}